lgbouma/lgbouma.com/content/research.md

 ### Complex Periodic Variables

 Complex periodic variables are young low-mass stars that show highly structured and periodic optical light curves.
-They seem to be explained by clumps of circumstellar material that corotate with the star for hundreds of stellar rotation cycles.
+They seem to be explained by clumps of circumstellar material that corotate with the star for weeks to years.
 The origin of this material is unknown.
-These objects are deepening our understanding of stellar physics, and helping to clarify the environments to which close-in exoplanets are subject early in their lives.
+These objects deepen our understanding of stellar physics, and are helping to clarify the environments around young, close-in exoplanets.

 {{< expand text="Pandora's click" >}}
 **A Plasma Torus Around a Young Low-Mass Star**